spaceprofessor/aed-handout/HAAE-D03_Handout.md

 ![](figures/haae-d03_ballistic_Seite_28.png)

 Of course the derivation of the load $f$ with respect to our new altitude $y$ must be zero for a maximum.
 The altitude where $y$ is maximal is termed $y_m$.
-So the index "$m$" means "where the load is maximal".
+So the index "m" means "where the load is maximal".

 ---